A new GEE method to account for heteroscedasticity, using asymmetric least-square regressions: Models and Methods

 \subsection{GEEE for a sequence of expectiles}

-The sequence of expectiles is often necessary, usually the mean and a few expectiles above and below the mean, to describe the effect of the covariates on the conditional distribution of the response variable.
-Also the simultaneous estimation allows them to share strength among each other and to gain better estimation accuracy than individually estimated (Liu and Wu 2011).
-For a fixed \(\boldsymbol{\tau}=(\tau_1, \ldots, \tau_q)\) the GEEE estimating functions are defined as
+A sequence of expectiles is often necessary, usually the mean and a few other expectiles above and below the mean, to describe the regressor effects on the response distribution.
+Additionally, the simultaneous estimation allows them to share strength among each other and to gain better estimation accuracy than individually estimated ones \citep{LiuWu2011}.
+For a fixed sequence of expectiles, $\boldsymbol{\tau}=(\tau_1, \ldots, \tau_q),$ the GEEE estimating functions are defined as